Android Wireless Debugging

-In this tutorial, I'll show you how to enable & setup Android wireless debugging using command line for Android 11 or later (Android 10 and lower have a slightly different method).
+In this tutorial, I'll show you how to enable and set up Android wireless debugging using the command line for Android 11 or later (Android 10 and lower use a slightly different method, which is not covered in this post).

 Prerequisites